lSoleyl/PScripts/README.md

 ```
 *This is a private style which isn't openly available, so for now the script isn't of much use for anyone else.*

+The script now also openes .bib files, imported by the `\bibliography` statement

 ### Planned features

-#### Add BibTeX files to session
-The script should optionally add the referenced .bib file to the session.

 #### Support other import styles as well
 Extend the script so that it recognizes other import statements (`\input`).